cloudera-labs/hms-mirror/Writerside/topics/JDBC-Drivers-and-Configuration.md

 'CONNECTIONS --> Validate' left menu option in the UI.
 This will test the connectivity to the various endpoints required by `hms-mirror`.

+## HDP 3 Connections

+The JDBC driver for HDP Hive 3 has some embedded classes for `log4j` that conflict with the `log4j` classes in the `hms-mirror` application.
+To resolve this, you can use the Cloudera Apache JDBC driver for HDP 3 Hive.
+This driver is compatible with HDP 3 and does not have the `log4j` conflict.